Erden777/Asp-.net-mvc-WebAppFreelancer/WebAppFreelancer/Readme.md

 ------------------------
 Public releases, this website project has not reached the alpha version yet.

-Initially, this was my University project at Vilnius University.
-Most of the projects done in the University goes by forgotten and dropped out.
-I have decided to continue working on this one and improving my knowledge in some specific fields during the development process.
+this is my university project for studying ASP.NET MVC AT IITU.
+I decided to continue working on this and improve my knowledge in some specific areas during the development process.
-Since there's a lot of things that can be tweaked and changed, I want to update the scripts and the documentation before releasing.
+Since there are many things to tweak and change, I want to update scripts and documentation before release.
-This website project won't be put up to the market or sold.
-As of right now, you are able to download the project with fair use freely.
-UI design remade thoroughly learning from Winkel bootstrap examples.
+This web project will not be put up for sale or sold.
+At the moment, you can download the project for free with fair use rights.
+The UI design has been completely redesigned by looking at bootstrap examples.

 In this project, I am using MVC(Model-Controller View) architecture design patterns also I am working with .Net Visual Studio IDE.
 An Freelancer hosted on localhost and written with the following frameworks (all of those frameworks can be found in use in the project itself):